Get started

 Auto: The camera automatically adjusts focus based on the entire image.

-Spot: The camera automatically adjusts focus based on the center of the image.
+Area: The camera automatically adjusts focus based on a selected area of the image.

 Manual: The focus is set manually at a fixed distance.

-In the live view window, if the Zoom slider is visible, click Zoom and select Focus (auto) or Focus (spot).
-Which setting is available in the live view depends on your focus defaults setting.
+In the live view window, if the Zoom slider is visible, click Zoom and select Focus.

-Click to select manual focus.
-Use the slider to set the focus.
+Click and use the slider to set the focus.

 Adjust the focus faster with focus recall areas